stacks-network/stacks-core/README.md

 - 40 bytes available in OP_RETURN
 - 1 byte = 256 values
-- alphanumeric-dash-dot charspace = 38 values
+- charspace of alphanumerics and a few special chars (-._+) = 40 values
-- 1.5244 name characters can fit in each byte
+- 1.5 name characters can fit in each byte

 #### Field lengths